jeroenterheerdt/HAsmartirrigation/README.md

 > **Note - use this component at your own risk - we do not assume responsibility for any inconvience caused by using this component.
 Always use common sense before deciding to irrigate using the calculations this component provides.
 For example, irrigating during excessive rainfall might cause flooding.
 Again - we assume no responsibility for any inconvience caused.**

-## Visual representation of what this component does
+## Visual Representation of what this Component does
 ![](images/smart_irrigation_diagram.png?raw=true)

 1. Snow and rain fall on the ground add moisture.
 This is tracked/predicted depending on the [operation mode](#operation-modes) by the `rain` and `snow` attributes Together, this makes up the `precipitation`.